 We also hit a second art district, this is a residential zone that's been fully painted and decorated.
 There was some really beautiful work.

+Most of the buildings were fully painted like this, my favorites were the wildlife buildings for sure.
 This giant bookshelf was great, I spent a lot of time looking at all the titles trying to figure out what was there.
 The cat curled up in the books cracked me up.

 After a long day, a group of us went for an early dinner.
 We went over to the subway station which is quite famous and explored, taking the train one station just to see a couple of them and then having dinner in the station.